bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 a function is called in a _loop_.

-Usually inlining trades better performance for larger artefact code size as code is not _reused_ but _duplicated_.
+Usually inlining trades better performance for larger artefact code size as code is not _shared_ but _duplicated_.
 In cases of short functions inlining might even result in smaller artefacts.
 Still compile-time inlining always contains the risk that different callers of the same function run different versions of it.
 On the other hand inlining also can remove a runtime dependency as all uses are